 Bori; only a filler?

 Bori is not only a filler period.
-Those who are not familiar to Bori, it is sun-dried lentil dumplings and is part of Bengali cuisine since ages.
-Bori in fact, one of the nicest example of natural preservation.
-After making a paste of lentil the same is dried under the sun.
+For those who are not familiar with Bori, it is sun-dried lentil dumplings and is part of Bengali cuisine for ages.
+Bori in fact is one of the nicest examples of natural preservation.
+After making a paste of lentils the same is dried under the sun.
 The paste is dried in dumpling forms.
 Once dried, the lentil dumplings can be stored for a year.
 Bori is prepared with different lentils such as Kolai Dal/ Urad Dal, Masoor Dal/ Red Lentil, etc. Making proper Bori is difficult and almost rare these days.
 Most people purchase Bori instead of making it at home.
 I am lucky though as I got the supply from my mother or mother-in-law.
-Both of them till date make Bori at home.
-Another beautiful form of Bori is Purba Medinipur’s Gohona Bori.
+Both of them to date make Bori at home.
+Another beautiful form of Bori is Purba Medinipur's Gohona Bori.
 You may here at Debjanir Rannaghar about Gohona Bori.